Sort & Filter in Excel

 custom sort multiple levels

-First thing to note here is that Custom Sort is actually remembered by Excel – while starting sorting can’t be restored without the Undo button, settings here can be modified without them having to be replicated from the start.
-Also, order by which the columns are sorted is a reverse of what we would have to do in order to manually achieve this result!
+The first thing to note here is that Custom Sort is actually remembered by Excel; while starting sorting can’t be restored without the Undo button, settings here can be modified without having to be replicated from the start.
+Also, the order in which the columns are sorted is the reverse of what we would have to do in order to manually achieve this result!

-Next note the order by which the team column is sorted – that order is something called Custom List which can be created, modified and saved for later in the Order drop down menu.
+Next, note the order in which the team column is sorted; that order is something called Custom List which can be created, modified, and saved for later in the Order drop-down menu.

-Finally, even though sorting is not necessarily related to filters, it is available in all of the filter drop-down menus and usually used in combination with filters.
+Finally, even though sorting is not necessarily related to filtering, it is available in all of the filter drop-down menus and is usually used in combination with filters.

 custom sort filter options